• Politics

 Missouri Attorney General Andrew Bailey had said earlier this year that Missouri lawmakers would have to sign off on the merger.
 Both the health system and Liberty Hospitals said they disagreed with the attorney general’s assessment and said they were moving ahead with the deal.

 Some lawmakers also raised concerns about the deal and discussed legislation to block the merger.
-Dennis Carter, president of Liberty Hospital’s board, urged lawmakers not to kill the day, the Missouri Independent reported.
+Dennis Carter, president of Liberty Hospital’s board, urged lawmakers not to kill the deal, the Missouri Independent reported.
 Carter warned that if the deal was scuttled, he feared a for-profit system would end up acquiring Liberty Hospital and cutting vital services, including labor and delivery.

 In a statement after the announcement of the deal, Carter said he was “excited about the hospital's future as part of The University of Kansas Health System.”